rudderlabs/rudderstack-docs/destinations/clevertap.md

 The `page` call allows you the web page that a user is viewing, along with its associated properties.

-When you send a page event , we will send that event to CleverTap as a Web Page Viewed `Page Name` event.
+When you send a `page` event , RudderStack sends that event to CleverTap as a Web Page Viewed `Page Name` event.

-An example of such `page` call is shown below.
+An example of a `page` call is shown below:

 ```javascript
 rudderanalytics.page("Cart", "Cart Viewed", {